 John does not contend with the Messiah, as John’s sect, the Qumran (Ossaean) Essene, will later do.
 John baptizes with water, Messiah will baptize with the Holy Spirit (Lk.
 3.16), thus John understands his role as forerunner quite well (Jn.
 1.25).
 As he sees Jesus he immediately announces him as Messiah.
 Many scholars contend that John was the teacher of Jesus, at least to some extent.
 Jesus then submits to John, and in doing so both submit to each other’s proper position.
 In heaven, there is a proper order to all things, so when John and Jesus meet, John, being in leadership then anoints Jesus.
 The proper order in heaven is reflected on earth.

 Is it possible that John was encouraged as a forerunner by the Nazarenes themselves?
 It is a controversial question seldom asked.
 Nazarenes had the same access to scripts as those in Qumran.
 Even though the legal approach to spirituality was opposed by Jesus, all Essenes shared a similar knowledge base.
 However, John does not teach the iota of the law but a much broader horizon of spirituality, intended to lead the people to Messiah.
 John prepares the people to receive the mystical message and doctrine Jesus will later put forward.
-There is nothing concerning the law when it comes to baptism into changed thinking, which for the people of that day was a revolutionary perspective.
+A baptism into changed thinking (love instead of condemnation) was a revolutionary perspective and opportunity for which the peaple were hungry.

 Of repentance, laws may be followed quite closely, but hearts and minds often lag, as John alludes to, and Jesus later edifies: “committed adultery with her in his heart” (Mt.
 5.24); and “whoever is angry… without a cause shall be in danger of the judgment” (22).
 Both statements lend themselves to the core principle of understanding hearts and minds. “…he knew what was in a man” (Jn.
 2.23-25), is not reserved for acts of healing and teaching only but references a much deeper thought-teaching, the teaching of heart and mind, essentially the teaching of the Way.